 A limited liability company (LLC) is a popular choice of entity for many business owners in Colorado.
-Further, many business owners in Colorado will form other forms of partnerships whether they actually mean to or not.
-When forming the actual entity though many business owners are unaware of the statutory requirements to form the business in Colorado.
-The article below has been prepared by a business attorney to provide information regarding the necessary requirements, but please remember to always consult directly with your business attorney.
+Further, many business owners in Colorado will form other forms of partnerships, whether they mean to or not.
+When forming the actual entity, many business owners are unaware of the statutory requirements to form the business in Colorado.
+A Denver business attorney has prepared the article below to provide information regarding the requirements, but please remember to consult directly with your business attorney.

 In Colorado, a limited liability company is formed by filing articles of organization with the Colorado Secretary of State.
 The articles of organization must provide the following: